This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The best time to drive Going-to-the-Sun Road in Glacier National Park largely depends on the weather, road conditions, and your personal preferences for crowd levels and scenery.

 The road typically opens to vehicles in late June or early July, once the snow has been cleared and it is deemed safe for travel.
-However, the exact opening date can vary each year, so it’s important to check the park’s website or contact the visitor center for the most up-to-date information.
+However, the exact opening date can vary each year, so it’s important to check the park’s website for the most up-to-date information.

 Going-to-the Sun Road in Glacier National Park